“NYGASP’s greatest asset is the collective experience of its many talented artists…” Albert Bergeret, Artistic Director

 Jason Whitfield (Baritone) NYGASP since 2013.
 Jason has performed on the high seas with Celebrity Cruises, Disney World, Tokyo Disney Land, with Lee Greenwood, and many Regional theaters.
 He would like to thank his wife Christina, his family, and newborn son Dawson for the support and sleep!

 Emily D. Wright (soprano) NYGASP since 2009.
-Other G&S roles include Edith in The Pirates of Penzance.
-Emily has performed many musical theatre roles and in September of 2009, made her cabaret debut at The Duplex.
-Favorite roles include: Eliza Doolittle (My Fair Lady), Julie Jordan (Carousel), and Lucy (You're a Good Man Charlie Brown).
-Proud member of AEA. www.emilydwright.com
+Emily has performed most of the G&S canon and choreographed community productions of The Pirates of Penzance and The Mikado.
+She is well-versed in many music genres, and has performed alongside her husband, Vincent Ricciardi, in concert work all over the tri-state area.
+Favorite musical theatre roles include: Eliza Doolittle (My Fair Lady), Julie Jordan (Carousel), and Lucy (You're a Good Man Charlie Brown).
+Proud member of AEA. www.eandventertainment.com

 Albert Bergeret (Artistic Director/General Manager) Mr. Bergeret is a career long professional specialist in the works of Gilbert & Sullivan, having performed, staged, conducted and designed every opera in the repertoire over a 40 year period.
 He has directed G&S productions for university students and residency programs for elementary schools.
 He has been hailed as “The leading custodian of the G&S classics” by New York Magazine (Peter Davis) and his work as both stage and musical director has been widely acclaimed in the press both in New York and on tour throughout the Eastern United States, Canada, and the UK.
 Mr. Bergeret founded NYGASP in 1974 and has served as Artistic Director/General Manager since its inception.
 He has conducted and staged all 13 of the works in the G&S canon as well as the company’s smash hit production of George Gershwin’s Of Thee I Sing.
 He has conducted programs with the Buffalo Philharmonic, Orchestra London in Ontario Canada, Northwest Indiana Symphony and the Erie Philharmonic in a program featuring Metropolitan Opera baritone Robert Goodloe.
 With NYGASP he has also conducted and directed such diverse personalities as Hal Linden, Steve Allen, John Astin, Pat Carroll, Noel Harrison, John Rubenstein, Louis Quilico, Lando Bartolini and John Reed, O.B.E.